Papers relating to the service of Stewart Murray Hansen, 1915 - 1917 - Part 9

 and Minister of Defense.

-The reason briefly was that on
+The action briefly was "that on

-night of 18th-19th June a section
+night of 18th- 19th June a section

-of Courtney's Post was captured
+of Courtney's post was captured

-by Turks and after 1 officer &
+by Turks and after 1 Officer &

 1 man were killed & l officer & 4